ballerina-attic/docs-ballerina-vscode-extension/en/docs/build-and-run/build-and-run.md

 </br>

 # Try-it tools
-Ballerina VSCode plugin allows you to try and debug an HTTP/GraphQL service while you develop it to check how it works.
-Without using any third party tools.
+The Ballerina VS Code extension allows you to try and debug an HTTP/GraphQL service (without using any third-party tools) while you develop it to check how it works.
 * [Swagger (HTTP) Try-it tool](tryit-tools/swagger-tool.md)
 * [GraphQL Try-it tool](tryit-tools/graphql-tool.md)